LPintos14/Data_Analitycs_Projects/README.md

 1. **HTML Preview**: Inside each project folder, you'll find a file named after the project's repository.
 This file serves as a direct link to the project's repository, where you can view the analysis in HTML format along with the accompanying data files.
    - Example: [View Project Repository](https://github.com/LPintos14/Data_Analitycs_Projects)

-2. **Direct Link**: Additionally, you'll find a file named `direct_link.txt`.
+2. **Direct Link**: Additionally, you'll find a file named `direct_link.md`.
 This file contains a direct link that you can simply click to access the project instantly.